plokhotnyuk/jsoniter-scala/README.md

 1. Scalac has a bug that affects case classes which have 2 fields where name of one is a prefix for the another name that contains a character which should be encoded immediately after the prefix (like `o` and `o-o`).
-You will got compilation or runtime error, depending on the version of the compiler, see details here: https://github.com/scala/bug/issues/10825
+You will got compilation or runtime error, depending on the version of the compiler, see details here: https://github.com/scala/bug/issues/11212

-Workarounds are:
-- move a definition of the field with encoded chars (`o-o` in our case) to be after the field that is affected by the exception (after the `o` field)
+The workaround is to move a definition of the field with encoded chars (`o-o` in our case) to be after the field that is affected by the exception (after the `o` field)
-- rename the `o-o` field to `oO` or some other name and use the `@named("o-o")` annotation for it.

 2. Scalac can fail to compile the `make` macro call with a stacktrace like this (for more details see: https://github.com/scala/bug/issues/11119):